-This irrational behavior causes their market returns to be substantially less than historical stock market returns.
+This irrational behavior causes investor market returns to be substantially less than historical stock market returns.

 What would cause investors to exhibit such poor judgment?
-After all, at a 9% return, their money would double every eight years.
-Rather than chasing performance, an investor could simply have bought a single index fund, and earned significantly higher returns.
+After all, at a 9% return, your money will double every eight years.
+Rather than chasing performance, you could simply have bought a single index fund, and earned significantly higher returns.

 The problem is the human reaction, to good news or to bad news, is to overreact.
 This emotional reaction causes illogical investment decisions.
 This tendency to overreact can become even greater during times of personal uncertainty; near retirement, for example, or when the economy is bad.

 Do nothing.
 A conscious and thoughtful decision to do nothing is still a form of action.
 Have your financial goals changed?
 If your portfolio was built around your long-term goals (as it should be), a short-term change in markets shouldn't matter.

 For more ideas, see 10 Ways to Become a Better Investor.